BenWoodworth/knbt/README.md

 ## Serialization

 `Nbt` and `StringifiedNbt` instances can be used to encode/decode `@Serializable` data.

-When serializing to/from binary NBT, the data must be a structure with a single named element, as per the NBT spec.
+When serializing to/from binary NBT, the resulting tag must be a compound with a single entry (as per the NBT spec).

 ### Configuration